 Available for Graduate Advisement

-Dr. Candace Figg is a Professor in the Department of Teacher Education.
+Dr. Candace Figg is a Professor in the Department of Educational Studies.
 After teaching in Texas public schools for 15 years, she returned to the University of Texas to complete her doctoral studies.

 Her doctoral research focused on the influence of teachers’ beliefs on the effective integration of technology into daily classroom teaching.
 She currently teaches courses in instructional technology, including the Teaching Digital Learners in the Digital Age” course for P/J and J/I teacher candidates.